 The other half of enjoying ‘Chrysalis’ is simply looking at the damn thing.
 Considering that filmmakers take the term ‘grey area’ to a whole new level, this is one visually arresting movie.
 Team Leclercq have done an amazing job with the real world set design, the judicious use of CG elements and the clever and inventive creation of new technology that conceivably could exist in the not distant future.
 Since this movie is classified as ‘Cyberpunk’ which far too often is a euphemism for ‘it doesn’t need to make sense’, say like in the recent visual masterpiece, but far too confusing ‘The Gene Generation’, but this is not the case with ‘Chrysalis’.
 Now either I’m watching way too many of these movies and my ethereal consciousness is elevating itself or the story in this one is easy enough for a simpleton such as myself to follow along without my head hurting too bad.

-Not everything in the movie was crystal clear as there were a few elements which either weren’t explained or didn’t make much sense, in particular there was the inclusion of a little girl who I am unsure as to what part she played in the film, though it had to be something of some importance.
-I kid you not when telling you what crappy cops the women the character of David was saddled with, who seemed to do some really stupid stuff simply because the story needed them to do stupid stuff for a particular event to occur.
-There are other things which are a bit confusing, such as this memory machine and the story concerning all of that but again it is relevant to the crux of the plot so we won’t spoil it for you.
+Not everything in the movie was crystal clear as there were a few elements which either weren’t explained or lost in the translation, in particular there was the inclusion of a little girl who I am unsure as to what part she played in the film, though it had to be something of some importance.
+I kid you not when telling you what crappy female cops the character of David was saddled with, who seemed to do some really stupid stuff simply because the story needed them to do stupid stuff for a particular event to occur.
+There are other things which were a bit confusing, such as this memory machine and the story concerning all of that but again it is relevant to the crux of the plot so we won’t spoil it for you.

 But honestly this movie completely worked for me.
 It looked great, it had a nice smooth flow to it, there was plenty of action, plenty of kung fu fighting, it was cyberpunk movie that halfway made sense to me and Marie Guillard has a behind that you can rest a cup of coffee on.
 Yep, Chrysalis pretty much worked for me.